jeanleecole/archive/pages/Projects/metzerott_formatted.md

 Dr. Richards came in while they were discussing ways and means, and, after signifying his hearty approval of the plan in its main features, asked, "But about the balls, Miss Sally?
 Of course we know the society itself is composed of men who are as steady as old Time," with a roguish glance at Metzerott, "but at the public balls, you know! for they do have beer!"

-"I know that, and I don't say I like it," replied Sally;"but firstly, *I* ain't going to sell it, I can't control it, and <p class="pagenum">Begin page 101</p> therefore I ain't responsible for it; secondly, they'll be in the top of the house and us at the bottom most of the time; thirdly, if they go beyond the bounds of reason, we can call on the police; fourthly, &rsquo;tain't no worse for us than it was for the janitor's wife, a nice, modest woman as ever I see; and fifthly, folks that have been through what we have can put up with most anything!"
+"I know that, and I don't say I like it," replied Sally;"but firstly, *I* ain't going to sell it, I can't control it, and <hr><p class="pagenum">Page 101</p> therefore I ain't responsible for it; secondly, they'll be in the top of the house and us at the bottom most of the time; thirdly, if they go beyond the bounds of reason, we can call on the police; fourthly, &rsquo;tain't no worse for us than it was for the janitor's wife, a nice, modest woman as ever I see; and fifthly, folks that have been through what we have can put up with most anything!"

 "After that array of argument I have no more to say," said the doctor, laughing.
 "Well, Miss Sally, I must say that I think you will fill a long-felt want.
 You know the new pottery is to open the first of January, and quite a number of women would and could get work there if it were not for their duties at home.
 Now, if you could give them home fare at home prices, you see you would benefit yourselves and them too."